dippy2214/Checkers-AI/README.md

 For the sake of this write up, I will skip over the making of checkers.
 I am working in unity, and it honestly wasn't that hard. there was a bug here and a bug there, but I got them working in the end.
 Now, onto the AI!

+### 👨‍💻 The AI Awakening
+At this stage in the project, we have a fully working version of checkers.
+It is capable of limiting players to legal moves, moving pieces, allowing for taking and all the other basic things you would want from a checkers program.
+Now, lets get the silly stuff out the way.
+Checkers is a solved game.
+You can play it from a lookup table.

+Now let's be honest here.
+That's just not what we're here for.

+Neural network based AI was another alternative I looked in to.
+These AI can be remarkably good at player games like checkers.
+In my
+[project presentation](https://docs.google.com/presentation/d/1HZwHD338rQBVY-RWUqO-Pr8NIWZQCU44g4i5naiNzSc/edit?usp=sharing), I talk about how I could have chosen to make use a deep reinforcement learning algorithm.
+They are both perfectly viable solutions, but two things really made my mind up on this matter.
+I am working to a deadline for my uni project, and it just isn't where my passions lie.
+For the deadline, I am sure I could have made the deep reinforcement learning work.
+However, I have a more fundamental understanding of the principles behind more conventional AI techniques - something that makes me more cofident in my ability to make them work to a deadline.
+But the real kicker is that I just truly don't enjoy working with machine learning the same way I do conventional
+AI logic.
+I've tried it out and it's fine, not the worst thing in the world, but I didn't become a programmer to automate the problem solving phase.
+It's what
+I'm here for and I want to understand everything my code is doing and why it's so cool and what the clever little optimisations are for.